Colorado Fly Fishing 3 min read

 Hips waders are all that is needed for these waters, especially around Lair of the Bear.
 A 7-1/2 ft, 3-wt rod with a faster action work best for the close confines on Bear.
 Many Bear Creek and Lair of the Bear veterans recommend over lining your rod to make tighter casting in small areas easier.

-There are a number of area fly shops and on-line retailers that publish Bear Creek fishing reports.
+There are a number of area fly shops and on-line services that publish Bear Creek fishing reports.
 A few to check out are listed below.